About Teen Dating Violence

 Dating violence is a pattern of abusive behaviors used to exert power and control over a dating partner (7).

 Dating violence involves systematic patterns of physical, sexual, and emotional abuse and may include the following types of behavior:

-- Emotional abuse is threatening a partner or his or her possessions or loved ones, or harming a partner’s sense of self-worth.
+Emotional abuse is threatening a partner or their possessions or loved ones, or harming a partner’s sense of self-worth.
 Examples are stalking, name-calling, intimidation, or not letting a partner see friends and family and can include the use of words, gestures, weapons, or other means to communicate the intent to cause harm.